 Batman has the best rogues gallery.
-They have unique gimmicks and excellent character designs that have fascinated and sometimes creeped out countless readers.
-You could go as far as to say they’re one of the reasons the franchise has endured for more than 80s years.
+It’s packed full of unique gimmicks and excellent character designs have fascinated and sometimes creeped out countless readers.
+You could go as far as to say the villains are one of the reasons the franchise has endured for more than 80s years.

 So how do you highlight this menagerie of villains?
 DC Comics has found a way through a series of one-shots known as Batman: One Bad Day.